Security governance: It’s all a matter of organization

 Protecting against cyberattacks is a key success factor for the highly digitalized mobility of the future.
 This has significantly heightened the importance of cybersecurity governance in the automotive industry.
 For many automotive manufacturers and suppliers, the information security of their products has become a top-management issue.
 Three key trends are increasingly defining how companies in this sector think and act: specialization in the automotive industry, establishing a security organization and processes, and statutory and regulatory requirements.

 In recent years, cybersecurity in the automotive sector has increasingly become an independent and important topic.
 One crucial reason for this is the trend toward automated and connected driving.
 A growing number of bodies, standards, rules, and best-practice guidelines are now dedicated to secure vehicles.
 Here are a few examples:

-- The UNECE WP.29 Task Force on Cyber Security and Over-the-Air software updates (TF-SC/OTA), as part of the Working Party on Autonomous/Automated and Connected Vehicles (GRVA) .
+- The UNECE WP.29 Task Force on Cyber Security and Over-the-Air software updates (TF-CS/OTA), as part of the Working Party on Autonomous/Automated and Connected Vehicles (GRVA) .

 - The US National Highway Traffic Safety Administration (NHTSA) and British Standards Institutes’ (PAS 1885:2018) guidelines for automated vehicles and cybersecurity [2, 3].

 - 16 standardization projects on cybersecurity for smart connected vehicles in China, which are awaiting or have already received approval.

 - The Automotive Information Sharing and Analysis Center founded by the US automotive industry, with seven best-practice guidelines published by May 2019 .

 Security-specific organizational structures and processes